prabhugopal/weather-mate/README.md

 ```

-Its simple weather application which gets us the current weather of particular location & forecast details of the same location.
+Its simple weather application developved using [React](https://reactjs.org/), this application shows us current weather for a particular location & its forecast details.

 This application uses the [openweathermap's](https://openweathermap.org/api) api services for querying the weather details.